 Student Achievement

-The College has identified multiple measures to document student success including graduation rate, medical school acceptance, post-baccalaureate education, and employment in career-related fields.
-The reasons for including these measures, the targets or benchmarks that define achievement, and data showing evidence of achievement are explained below.
+The College has identified multiple measures to document student success including graduation rate, medical school acceptance rate, post-baccalaureate education, and employment in career-related fields.
+The reasons for including these measures, the goals that define achievement, and the data showing evidence of achievement are explained below.
+The goals represent the threshold of acceptability for each metric.
+The college has met or exceeded student achievement goals in all cases, thus no interventions for improvement are discussed in this narrative.
+In the event that a goal is not met in the future, interventions would be developed and available to all students.

 Graduation Rates

-Graduation rate is a critical measure for Davidson College.
-It provides evidence of the thoughtful recruitment of each entering class, the appropriateness of both academic challenge and academic support, and the fit between all aspects of students’ lives—in the classroom, the residence hall, the athletic field, and student activity offices—while at Davidson.
+Graduation rates are a critical measure for Davidson College.
+They provide evidence of the thoughtful recruitment of each entering class, the appropriateness of both academic challenge and academic support, and the fit between all aspects of students’ lives—in the classroom, the residence hall, the athletic field, and student activity offices—while at Davidson.
 As such, even though Davidson College has an exceptional graduation rate that has remained steady in the face of changing demographics, academic offerings, and economic conditions, it is never taken for granted.
 It is monitored carefully, and information is collected and assessed annually on the small number of students who withdraw, transfer, or do not graduate with their incoming class.
-Those numbers are too small for statistical trends, but each case contributes to a better understanding of the ways students experience the College.
+Those numbers are too small for statistical trends, but each case contributes to a better understanding of the ways students experience the college.

-Davidson sets targets for four graduation rate statistics: the six-year graduation rate for all students, the six years graduation rate compared to the four-year graduation rate, the six-year graduation rates for students of color compared to six-year graduation rate for all students, and the six-year graduation rate for athletes.
+Davidson closely monitors several graduation rate statistics: the four-year graduation rate for all students, the six-year graduation rate for all students, the six-year graduation rate for students of color compared, the six-year graduation rate for Pell Grant recipients, and the six-year graduation rate for athletes.

 Six-year graduation rate for all students.

-To set the target for the six-year graduation rate for all students, the College looks to its peer group of 20 highly selective private liberal arts colleges for the norm.
-Recognizing that enrollments at colleges of this type are small enough that percentages are disproportionately affected by individual withdrawals, Davidson College’s target is to remain within two percentage points of the five-year average for our peer group’s six-year graduation rate which 91.2% for the entering fall cohorts from Fall 2010 to Fall 2014, the most recent year data for which peer data is available).
-Davidson has met that target for each of the past six years, as shown in Table 8.1.1 below.
+The IPEDS six-year graduation rate is the college’s completion indicator reported to SACSCOC.
+To set the goal for the six-year graduation rate for all students, the College looks to its peer group of 20 highly selective private liberal arts colleges.
+Recognizing that enrollments at colleges of this type are small enough that percentages are disproportionately affected by individual withdrawals, Davidson College’s goal is to remain within two percentage points of the five-year average for our peer group’s six-year graduation rate which is 91% for the entering fall cohorts from Fall 2014 to Fall 2018.
+Davidson has met that goal for each of the past five reporting years, as shown in Table 8.1.1 below.

 Four-year graduation rate for all students.

 Davidson focuses on the six-year graduation rate as the norm, as do most baccalaureate colleges.
 There are numerous and legitimate reasons a student may take an extra semester or two to complete a degree.
 Most Davidson students do, in fact, graduate at four years and virtually all who graduate will do so within five years.
-Still, the College is mindful of that four-year rate and has set a target for it to remain within five percentage points of the six-year rate.
-That target has been met for each of the past six years as well, as shown in Table 8.1.1.
+Still, the College is mindful of that four-year rate and has set a goal for it to remain within five percentage points of the six-year rate, which is based on past performance.
+That goal has been met for each of the past five reporting years as well, as shown in Table 8.1.1.

 Table 8.1.1.

-Graduation Rates for First-Year Students Entering Fall 2010-2015 with Peer Group Comparison
+Graduation Rates for First-Year Students Entering Fall 2014-2018 Cohorts

 Medical School Acceptance Rate

-Davidson has a long history of successful preparation for medical school, and this success is reflected in the high proportion of entering students who indicate an interest in medical fields (22% at Davidson compared to 19% at similar schools, according to the 2019 Cooperative Institutional Research Program Freshman Survey Report.
+Davidson has a long history of successful preparation for medical school, and this success is reflected in the high proportion of entering students who indicate an interest in medical fields (21% at Davidson compared to 18% at similar schools, according to the 2024 Cooperative Institutional Research Program Freshman Survey Report).
 Therefore, acceptance rates to medical school are included among measures of student achievement.

 Table 8.1.2.

-Medical School Acceptance Rates for Davidson College compared to National Rates by Application Cycle, 2018-2022
+Five-year Medical School (MD/DO) Acceptance Rates for Davidson College Graduating Classes compared to National Five-Year Rates, Classes of 2017 to 2022.

 *Source: American Association of Medical College Application Service